A Story of Inspiration

 Our staff is trained to recognize Fetal Alcohol Spectrum Disorders (FASD) in the children of our clients.
 In 2004, the California Maternal and Infant Health Assessment estimated that 100,000 infants are born prenatally exposed to alcohol, and an estimated 20,000 to 60,000 are born prenatally exposed to illicit drugs.
 Of women in treatment, 35% had children 5 years of age or less.

 Parisi House on the Hill has a long-standing history of exceptionally low turnover rates, with several employees having been here for over 10 years!
 All staff is internally certified with the Department of Drug and Alcohol Services (DADS) of Santa Clara County.
 We are trained in dual relationships, 42 CFR, ethics, first aid/CPR, compliance issues and HIV-TB management.
-Clinical staff also receives CAADAC certification as drug and alcohol counselors.
+Clinical staff are all Licensed Advanced Alcohol and Drug Counselors (LAADC) by the CAADAC.
 They understand the challenges faced in early recovery including: cognitive deficits, trauma, FASD, securing affordable housing, and addressing our methamphetamine epidemic.
 Our clinical team works with pre-contemplation clients and works closely with staff in client-child treatment and care.

 At Parisi House on the Hill, we provide the skill set, education and guidance toward the path of Hope, Healing and Recovery; our clients do the rest!